Volunteers plant native trees along Shades Creek Greenway

 Volunteers at the 2017 planting included students from Samford University and Homewood High School, as well as some residents from Homewood and other communities.

-The event was organized by Homewood Environmental Commission and Samford University.
-Both are in their third year of a five-year partnership to conduct the plantings, and is tree-planting is part of the HEC’s ongoing “Green Skies Over Homewood” initiative.
+The event was organized by Homewood Environmental Commission and Samford University, who are in the third year of their five-year partnership to conduct the plantings, and is also part of the HEC’s ongoing “Green Skies Over Homewood” initiative.

 It is gratifying for organizers to see the progress along the Greenway since the program started in 2014, according to HEC Chair Amy Milam.

-”I love the planting on the greenway, and we can see how the trees have grown,” she said.
+”I love coming back to the greenway each year, and seeing how the seedlings have grown,” she said.
 “We can see the impact every time we come back out here.”

 The planting Saturday, which took advantage of sunny, unseasonably warm weather, drew many volunteers from among the students, staff and faculty of Samford University, located just across Lakeshore Drive, as well as the Homewood High School Environmental Club.

-This year, volunteers planted 60 trees in the Beeson Woods on the front of the Samford campus near Lakeshore.
+This year, volunteers planted 225 tree seedlings along the greenway and an additional 60 trees in the Beeson Woods on the front of the Samford campus near Lakeshore.

 Some of the trees there had been stressed by drought and killed by a fungus after heavy rains, according to Henry Hughes of the Birmingham Botanical Gardens, who collects the native seedlings that are planted along the Greenway.